HarveyLab/mouseVR/README.md

 ## Headplates

 All of the following headplates are designed to be cut from ~0.04" titanium.
-Waterjet cutting arguably produces the smoothest edges but the easiset and fastest service for getitng them made is sendcutsend.com.
+Waterjet cutting arguably produces the smoothest edges but the easiset and fastest service for getting them made is sendcutsend.com.
 100 headplates will cost ~$130 and each can be reused many times.
 For ordering, upload a dxf file (either one in this repository, or export from inventor by right-clicking the face of the part and selecting "export face as...") and select Grade 5 Titanium (.040") as the material.

 All units are by default inches.